 I surrender!
-I thought I had already seen a Swan Lake too much, BUT PLEASE I WANT TO SEE THIS ONE!
+I thought I had already seen one Swan Lake too much, but PLEASE I WANT TO SEE THIS ONE!

 Of all that was written about this Swan Lake, I liked Sarah Crompton’s informal tweet the most: “Impressive Swan Lake @ENBallet last night. @DancingAlina on heart-breaking form and Ivan Vasiliev acted socks off as well as flying thro air”…

-We knew from start that Alina Cojocaru is wonderful, both in technical as in acting skills.
+I knew that Alina Cojocaru is wonderful, excelling both in technical as in acting skills -I’m her fan.
 “Her Act IV, though, is terribly affecting, all frail hopelessness in the knowledge of her inescapable approaching death.”
-The Swan may fit her like a glove, but she went well beyond dancing it beautifully.
+The swan role may fit her like a glove, but she went well beyond dancing it beautifully.

-Vasiliev’s case is different, audience and reviewers had so identified him with his bravura roles, that they did not know, anymore, where the role (even choreography) ended and Vasiliev began… they could not stop seeing this “chimera” everywhere, and it was getting worse during last year.
-Some still do, but as a whole, the stunned reaction to Swan Lake is a relief: it seems he was able to lift at least some of the confusion resting upon their minds.
+Vasiliev’s case is different.
+Audience and reviewers had identified him with his bravura roles to such level, that they did not know, anymore, where the role (even choreography) ended and Vasiliev began… they could not stop seeing this “chimera” everywhere, and it was getting worse during last year.
+Some are still mixing things up, but as a whole, the stunned reaction to Swan Lake is a relief: it seems he was able to lift at least some of the confusion resting upon their minds.

-Swimming against the current (a pretty strong one), I always saw his stage behaviour as it is, just acting, not a new personality – probably because I always valued Vasiliev’s expressive “power” as much, or even more than “Our usual tricks”, it comes with the way I see Dance.
-His performances in different kinds of roles are always in my mind, I try not to be fooled by the stage-filling showman of bravura roles.
-Since the beginning I placed heavy bets on his acting talent – again and again he has proved me right, stepping well outside the stereotyped image and making a great job of bringing content to dance.
-Every time this happens, I forget my place as the grateful fan of a great dancer, and become SO proud of him, this unwittingly champion of this blog’s position.
-With his Siegfried, he once more showed that long-standing rules in Ballet should be viewed suspiciously, and that a lot of assumptions and prejudices that had been piling up about and against him were just *********, I mean, silly.
+Swimming against the current (a pretty strong one), I always saw his stage behaviour as just acting, not a new personality – probably because I always valued Vasiliev’s expressive power as much or even more than our usual tricks – because of the way I see Dance.
+His performances in widely different kinds of roles are always in my mind, I try not to be fooled by the stage-filling showman of bravura roles.
+Since the beginning I placed heavy bets on his acting talent – again and again he has proved me right, stepping well outside any stereotyped image and making a great job of bringing content to dance.
+Every time this happens, I forget my place as the grateful fan of a great dancer, and become SO proud of him, this unwittingly champion of this blog’s position!
+With his Siegfried, he once more showed that long-standing rules of Ballet (like emploi) should be viewed suspiciously, and that a lot of assumptions and prejudices that had been piling up about and against him were just *********, I mean, silly.

-Even I was wrong in my prejudice against what I called hard-classical ballets – I believed they were hopelessly pure form – dismissable except for being beautiful – and he rekindled my interest in them…
+But I was wrong too, in my prejudice against what I call hard-classical ballets – I believed they were hopelessly pure form – dismissable except for being beautiful – and he rekindled my interest in them…

 His triumph.
 And winning one more challenge, he also gives Dance one more push forward.
 Great!!!